snpsuen/XDP_LBDSR_Enhance/README.md

 ### Sample Use Case

 The load balancer is tyically used for an one-armed deployment, whereby it is attached via a single NIC to the same IP subnet as the client and backend servers.
-When the client issues a request for a service presented at a virtual IP, the incoming traffic is routed by the load balancer to one of the backend servers in a random manner.
+When the client issues a request for a service exposed from a virtual IP, the incoming traffic is routed by the load balancer to one of the backend servers in a random manner.
 Subsequent replies from the chosen backend server are returned directly to the client.

 It is worthwhile to note that only the MAC addresses of network packets are required to change in the process.
 There is no need to modify any parts of the L3 headers and beyond all along.